MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 # Summary of Codes for CASSI Reconstruction
 Coded Aperture Snapshot Spectral Imaging (CASSI) is a cutting-edge technology of spectral imaging.
 The reconstruction algorithms of CASSI determine the quality and eciency of imaging.

 The reconstruction algorithm is devoted to solve the inverse imaging problem.
-Given the sensing matrix A and the 2D CASSI measurement y, estimating the underlying image x is the fundamental task of reconstruction.
+Given the sensing matrix **A** and the 2D CASSI measurement **y**, estimating the underlying image **x** is the fundamental task of reconstruction.

 ## Environment
 Python 3.6.2<br/>